shahab-malik748/ml13-ttc-delays-project/README.md

 # Project Scope

 ### Goals & Objectives
-The primary goal of this project is to analyze the **Toronto Transit Commission (TTC)** open data on subway delays and develop a **machine learning classification model** to predict the likelihood of a **high-delay incident** (defined as a delay greater than 5 minutes).
+The primary goal of this project is to analyze the **Toronto Transit Commission (TTC)** open data on subway delays and develop a **machine learning classification model** to predict the likelihood of a **high-delay incident** (defined as a delay of 10 minutes or more)

 Specifically, the project aims to:
 - **Identify the most predictive factors** influencing subway delays, including day of the week, time of day, and subway line.